timescale/docs.timescale.com-content/starting-from-scratch.md

 SELECT create_hypertable('conditions', 'time');

--- OR you can additionally partition the data on another --   another dimension (what we call 'space partitioning').
+-- OR you can additionally partition the data on another --   dimension (what we call 'space partitioning').
 -- E.g., to partition `location` into 2 partitions:

 SELECT create_hypertable('conditions', 'time', 'location', 2);